recruz79/simple-loan-application/README.md

 #### Endpoints :

-- POST http:\\localhost:8080\loan : Creates a loan by getting a LoanApplicationModel and pass validations
+- POST http:\\localhost:8080\loan : Creates a loan by getting a LoanApplicationModel and pass validations.

-- GET http:\\localhost:8080\loans : Returns all the existing loans in the database
+- GET http:\\localhost:8080\loans : Returns all the existing loans in the database.

 #### Validations: